Dervall/Piglet/README.md

 Copyright and license
 ---------------------

 Piglet is licenced under the MIT license.
+Refer to LICENSE.txt for more information.